lucasleung8/MoneyPrintingSim/README.md

 <h1 align="center">Money Printing Sim</h1>

 <p align="center">
 Money Printing Sim is a small scale incremental game written in p5.js.
-This was originally coded in a Python version of p5.js on Replit, that our teacher provided for the class.
+This was originally coded in a Python version of p5.js on Replit, that our teacher provided for the Grade 11 ICS3U class.
 Having finished early, I am now porting it to real p5.js (this repo) as a personal project.
 Your goal is to make as much money as possible; along the way you will collect upgrades, earn achievements and more!</p>

 Idea